s3cur3/cbtea/README.md

 CBTea is designed with privacy as the foremost concern.
 Your data is stored securely in the cloud, [soon][v1] with end-to-end encryption.
 There is absolutely zero tracking, analytics, or other data collection.
 In the future, you'll even be able to use the app without creating an account or offline.

-**Warning**: CBTea is pre-public beta right now.
+**Warning**: CBTea is in beta right now.
 Please don't use it for anything important, and don't assume your data will be preserved.
 Once we reach [v1.0][v1], we'll guarantee your data's safety.

 This codebase is an Elixir re-implementation of the GPL v3 [Quirk][] React Native app.
 There's a demo of it in action [on the Wayback Machine][QuirkDemo].